John Strange (cricketer)

-John Strange (1818 – 6 September 1840) was an English first-class cricketer.
+John Strange (c.
+1818 – 6 September 1840) was an English first-class cricketer.

 The son of John Strange senior, he was born in 1818 at St John's Wood.
 He was educated at Winchester College.
-Strange later played first-class cricket for the Marylebone Cricket Club (MCC) from 1836–39, making eleven appearances.
+Strange later played first-class cricket for the Marylebone Cricket Club (MCC) from 1836 to 1839, making eleven appearances.
 Playing primarily as a bowler, he took 32 wickets in his eleven matches and twice took a five wicket haul.
 In addition to playing for the MCC, Strange also made two first-clas appearances for the Gentlemen in the Gentlemen v Players fixtures of 1836 and 1838 at Lord's, taking four wickets.
 Strange died at Paris in September 1840.